What is MACRS Depreciation?

 When purchasing an asset, the entire cost of that asset cannot be written off in the year of purchase.
 Instead, the IRS requires businesses to deduct a portion of the asset cost gradually over the number of years that the asset is expected to be used.

 The MACRS depreciation method allows greater accelerated depreciation over the life of the asset.
 This means that the business can take larger tax deductions in the initial years and deduct less in later years of the asset’s life.

-MACRS depreciation is not added in the balance sheet because it is not approved by GAAP.
+MACRS depreciation is not used in the preparation of the balance sheet because it is not approved by GAAP.
 Instead, the approved method for calculating depreciation is straight line depreciation method or other methods of accelerated cost depreciation.

 Depreciation Systems to Use with MACRS Depreciation

 There are two main depreciation systems that taxpayers may use to depreciate property under MACRS depreciation – the Alternative Depreciation System (ADS) and the General Depreciation System (GDS).
 The system selected will determine the recovery period and depreciation method to use.
 Generally, taxpayers are expected to use GDS, but there are situations when the law requires them to use ADS or when taxpayers may elect to use the ADS system.

 There are various property classifications presented by the IRS.
 Taxpayers use the information to calculate depreciation for different types of qualified assets.
 Some examples of the property classifications include:

 |3-year property||Tractors, racehorse over 2-year-old, qualified rent-to-own property|